Applying for the WAAIME Scholarship

 - Enrollment Status: Students must be enrolled full-time for the upcoming academic year, defined as a minimum of 12 credit hours per semester or as determined by their university’s full-time enrollment policy.

 - Degree Level: Priority is given to undergraduate students.
-Master’s students are considered based on financial need.
+Master’s students will be considered based on funding availability.
 PhD candidates are not eligible.

 Membership Requirement

-Applicants attending a college or university in the United States must be a student or professional member in good standing of one of the four AIME member societies:
+Applicants attending a college or university in the United States must be a student or professional member in good standing of one of the four AIME member societies.
+You must document your membership number on your application.

 Note: WAAIME is a special-status division of SME.
 Membership in WAAIME does not fulfill the eligibility requirement.